Eshita66/Artifacts_PPD_DSL/ARTIFACT_APPENDIX.md

 1. A Google Play Data Safety Label (DSL) collection pipeline.
 2. A customized LLM-based privacy-policy analysis framework (LLM_Privacify).
-3. Processed datasets used in the study.
+3. Datasets used in the study.
 4. Analysis scripts reproducing the figures, tables, and quantitative findings reported in the paper.

 The artifact enables reproduction of the main results reported in Sections 4.1–4.4 as well as the supplementary analyses reported in the appendices.